 Since we cannot admit all qualified applicants, the committee decides how many of the qualified applicants can be admitted in a given year, based on available funding, supervisors and other considerations.

-If you are asked to submit paper documents, please submit the following:
+If you are asked to submit paper documents, please submit to the Faculty of Graduate and Postdoctoral Studies the following:

 - One paper copy of official degree certificates and transcripts in the language of instruction for all postsecondary institutions